ArmarJosh/santecoffee/README.md

 # Sante Coffee Merchant app

-Developed by *Corry Arma*r for the interview question from **Laboremus.**
+Developed by _Corry Armar Lawrence_ for the interview question from **Laboremus.**
 This app is already working on firebase with firestore and authentication already done.
 Developed with React-Native for **Android**
-Ounce you run the app, you can sign up for a new account or user temp one armar@gmail.com pw: 123456
+Ounce you run the app, you can sign up for a new account or use this temp one armar@gmail.com pw: 123456

 ## How to run the app?